juliamarc/mal-tier-list-bbcode-gen/README.md

 ## Usage

 You can edit the `tiers.ods` file directly or create a copy of it.
-I will show an example for `tiers.ods` here, but if your file is named differently then just replace `tiers` with your file's name.
+I will show an example for `tiers.ods` here, but if your file is named differently replace `tiers` with your file's name.

 1. Fill out the `tiers.ods` file
 2. Run